cgarbin/cgarbin.github.io/_posts/2022-07-23-vision-transformers-properties.md

 <cite>[Do Vision Transformers See Like Convolutional Neural Networks?](https://arxiv.org/abs/2108.08810)</cite>
 {: .small}

-A possible explanation for this structural difference is how the transfomer layers learn to aggregrate spatial information.
+A possible explanation for this structural difference is how the transformer layers learn to aggregate spatial information.
 CNNs have fixed receptive fields (encoded in the kernel sizes and sequences of layers).
-Transformers do not have this prior knowledge of "receptive fields" for an image.
+Transformers do not have this prior knowledge of “receptive fields” for an image.
 They have to learn that spatial relations are important in image processing.

-The experiments in the paper confirmed the observation in [the original ViT paper](https://arxiv.org/abs/2010.11929) that transformers eventually settle in a structure where lower layers learn pay attention locally and globally, while higher layers learn to pay attention globally.
+The experiments in the paper confirmed the observation in [the original ViT paper](https://arxiv.org/abs/2010.11929) that transformers eventually settle in a structure where lower layers learn to pay attention locally and globally, while higher layers learn to pay attention globally.

 > [E]ven in the lowest layers of ViT, self-attention layers have a mix of local heads (small distances) and global heads (large distances).
 This is in contrast to CNNs, which are hardcoded to attend only locally in the lower layers.